OVERVIEW SPECIALTY IMPORTS

 Chimay Brewery is located in the Scourmont Abbey, a Trappist monastery, and is one of the ten breweries worldwide that produce Trappist beer.
 The Belgium brewer produces four ales: the Chimay Red Cap, the Chimay Triple, the Chimay Blue Cap and the Chimay Gold.
 They also make one style exclusively for the monks.
 The oldest is the Chimay Red Cap, which presents with a beautiful copper color and a slightly fruity aroma and taste.

-Born in 1972 of a merger between two Munich breweries (Hacker and Pshcorr) that had been brewing as early as the 1400s, Hacker-Pshcorr produces over 15 beers that are distributed worldwide.
-The flagship beer is the traditional, unfiltered Hacker-Pshcorr Weiss with its intense golden hue, fruity and citrusy flavor and refreshing finish.
-Hacker-Pshcorr also brews the Munich Gold, Weiss Dark, Munich Dark and Original Oktoberfest Amber Marzen.
+Born in 1972 of a merger between two Munich breweries (Hacker and Pschorr) that had been brewing as early as the 1400s, Hacker-Pschorr produces over 15 beers that are distributed worldwide.
+The flagship beer is the traditional, unfiltered Hacker-Pschorr Weiss with its intense golden hue, fruity and citrusy flavor and refreshing finish.
+Hacker-Pschorr also brews the Munich Gold, Weiss Dark, Munich Dark and Original Oktoberfest Amber Marzen.

 Beers whose legacy have been entwined with Bavarian royalty for centuries, Konig Ludwig beers have been brewed in the cellars of Kaltenberg Castle since 1871, which is still a Royal residence.
 The authentic Bavarian portfolio of beers includes the Konig Ludwig Weiss (Royal Bavarian Hefe-Weizen), a well-crafted classic Hefeweizen with a cloudy golden body, thick fluffy head, aroma of citrus and banana, and slightly sweet, grainy taste.
 The Konig Ludwig Dunkel is a dark brown lager with a sticky caramel head and sweet yet full flavor.